ashwath6105/flow-beginner-module-4/README.md

 ## Description

-"someproject.cdc" has the cadence code for the candence smart contract, with 3 areas.
+"project.cdc" has the cadence code for the candence smart contract, with 3 areas.

 "script.cdc" has the code for the cadence script with area 4.

 ## Authors

-Aditya Raju
+Ashwath R

-adrocxsmma@gmail.com
+ashwathraju85@gmail.com